kvesik/examgeneration/SETUP.md

 1. Go to https://www.python.org/downloads/ and download the latest version as per the big yellow button (3.11.1 in this case):
 ![Download the latest version for Windows](images/download-python-windows.png)
 3. Run the installer by double-clicking the .exe file (probably named something like `python-3.11.1-amd64.exe`) in your Downloads folder.
 BUT WAIT! ...
-4. Make sure the two boxes below are checked, then click “Install Now”:
+4. Make sure the two boxes below are checked, then click "Install Now":
 ![User admin privileges when installing py.exe / Add python.exe to PATH](images/install-python-windows.png)
 5. Python should install itself and then display a success message.